 Many polyester carpets, called PET (polyethylene terephthalate) contain content made of recycled plastics such as water bottles.
-This can make polyester a “green” option, and also helps strengthen the fiber to help it last longer.
+This can make polyester a “green” option and also helps strengthen the fiber to help it last longer.
 Polyester is also naturally stain-resistant and easily recyclable.

 Since polyester carpet isn’t crush-resistant, it will wear down and lose texture faster in high-traffic areas faster than wool or nylon.
-Although less expensive than other fibers initially, polyester carpeting may have to replaced more frequently.
+Although less expensive than other fibers initially, polyester carpeting may have to be replaced more frequently.

 PTT (Triexta Polyester) Carpet Fibers - also known as Smartstrand and Corterra